 Creamy potato soup is the ultimate comfort food!
-This Slow Cooker Potato Soup with Pesto is a lighter twist on the classic with all the bowl-licking flavor of the original!
+This Cheesy Pesto Potato Soup is a lighter twist on the classic with all the bowl-licking flavor of the original!
+Instant Pot + Slow Cooker

 OMG WE HAD OUR FIRST COLD FRONT!